erlandsson-tavelsas/iot-lnu/README.md

 ### The code

-Typically you setup connectivity in the `boot.py` but I had hard times to light up the Lopy4 RGB LED from there instead I placed all logic in the `main.py` file.
-I use the Lopy4 RGB LED as a indicator easy to spot when operating in the field.
+Typically you setup connectivity in the `boot.py` but I had hard times to light up the *Lopy4* RGB LED from there instead I placed all logic in the `main.py` file.
+I use the *Lopy4* RGB LED as a indicator easy to spot when operating in the field.

-First we try to join with the *LoraWAN*, but as we probably aren't always in range for a gateway we shouldn't avoid beeing stupid by continue forever, instead we retry 20 times and then take a break in our attempt to join.
+First we try to join with the LoRaWAN®, but as we probably aren't always in range for a gateway we shouldn't avoid beeing stupid by continue forever, instead we retry 20 times and then take a break in our attempt to join.
 Once joined we indicate this by turning on the yellow color at the RGB LED which means we are open for business.

 ```python
 lora.join(activation=LoRa.OTAA, auth=(app_eui, app_key), timeout=0)